 In early to mid spring the flowers appear in large numbers on old wood, making this an extremely attractive ornamental.
 Flowers are up to 2 inches (5 cm) in diameter which is larger than most citrus species but they are not as fragrant.
 Flowers are followed by globe shaped fruits orange from1.25 -2 inches (3-5 cm) in diameter.
 They begin green and turn bright orange and are very fragrant.
 These usually occur in larger numbers making the tree stand out and very attractive.
 The fruits are very tart and not edible raw unless the juice is extracted and diluted.
 Fruits also contain large numbers of seeds so preparation is required before eating.
 The plant is self fertile so only one is required to produce fruits.

-Growing Bitter orange or Flying Dragon (Poncirus trifoliata) from Seed.
+Growing Bitter Orange (Poncirus trifoliata) from Seed.

 Full sun is recommended for colder zones but some partial shade and be offered in zones 7b and warmer.
 In cold zones (6a and higher) plant in a sheltered location or any discernable 'warmer spot' you have to ensure good growth.
 While plants will grow in more shaded locations they will not produce as many flowers or fruit.